Understanding caregiving

 Each caregiver’s path is as unique as the individual circumstances faced by the person with cancer.
 Some caregivers share the responsibility for tasks with other caregivers.
 For example, friends or members of a club or church might take turns bringing food or caring for children.

-You can find further details on caregiving tasks from the American Society of Clinical Oncology.
+You can find further details on caregiving tasks from the American Cancer Society.

 Rewards of caregiving: finding meaning, deeper connections, personal growth